Is It a Common Cold or Allergies?

 To treat allergy symptoms, your doctor may prescribe:

-- Nasal steroids, which reduce swelling in the nasal passages, relieving congestion and other symptoms
+- Nasal steroids, which reduce swelling in the nasal passages, relieving congestion and other symptoms.
+Only one nasal steroid spray, Nasacort, is available over the counter.

 - Allergy shots, called immunotherapy, which involves being injected with a small amount of the substance to which you are allergic.
 Over time, the dose is increased.
 By exposing you to greater and greater amounts of the allergen, your body may develop a tolerance to it and not cause symptoms.